 Allergic reactions from dander are caused from the proteins found in the animal’s dandruff, urine, and saliva.
 These allergens collect on the animal’s fur.
 The animal sheds the fur normally and through grooming and petting, and the allergens become airborne, adhering to other items in house, and eventually becoming part of normal house dust.
 Cat dander is by far the most pervasive.

 Which animals cause allergic reactions?

 Cats and dogs are the most common sources of the allergens that cause reactions, however, all animals with fur can cause reactions.
 Birds, hamster, rabbits, horses, cows, etc., all have the potential to cause allergic reactions as well.

-Although animal fur itself is not considered to be a very significant allergy-causing element, the animal’s fur can act as a nesting ground to allergy causing elements such as dust mites, pollen, household dust, mold and other allergens.
+Although animal fur itself is not considered to be a very significant allergy-causing element, the animal’s fur can act as a nesting ground to allergy causing elements such as dust mites, pollen, household dust and other allergens.